Remote Provision during full lockdown (advice for parents)

 – English lesson(SPAG & reading will be sent home)

 – Links to Foundation Subjects.
 This may include links to school produced presentations and / or Oak National units as directed by the class teacher

 |Entire ‘bubble’ (class) in self-isolation (e.g. as a result of a positive test in school) or national lockdown||14 days+||Class Teacher to provide full home learning support for the class via Google Classroom (see above ‘remote learning provision’ for details)|

 What platform does the school use?

 We have been using Google Classroom for a number of years now.
-Assignments and tasks are now set using this and, increasingly, we are using Google Slides and Docs to communicate with all our pupils.
+Assignments and tasks are now set using this and, increasingly, we are using Google Slides, Forms and Docs to communicate with all our pupils.
 See our page on ‘How to use Google Classroom’.

 We have also invested in the following resources and, where appropriate, your child should have a user name and password for:

 - Oxford Reading Owl (e-library)